 As people around the world take to the streets to protest against police brutality, they are often being met with violent crackdowns by law enforcement officers firing tear gas and other crowd-control weapons.
-Deceptively known as “non-lethal” or “less than lethal,” these weapons can in fact cause severe injuries and even death when used with excessive force.
+Deceptively known as “less-lethal,” these weapons can in fact cause severe injuries and even death when used with excessive force.
 Physicians for Human Rights has worked extensively on the health impacts of these weapons and has issued the following guidance to help people seeking to exercise their right to protest prepare for, protect against, and treat tear gas and other chemical irritant (e.g., pepper spray) exposure.

 What to wear to protect yourself against tear gas and other chemical agents when protesting:

 - Facemask.
 Scarves or bandanas large enough to cover your face from nose to chin can serve as substitutes.